Our 200-year calendar

 Unlucky morning, lucky afternoon

-負 (make) means 'negative', 'fail'
+負 (make) means 'negative', 'fail', 'defeat'

-An alternative meaning: If you set off too quickly, then you'll lose; just as Aesop says in the Hare and Tortoise.
+If you set off too quickly, then you'll lose; just as Aesop says in the Hare and Tortoise.
 We should be modest and calm in everything we do.

 In this example, 'Sen' is the on-reading and 'Saki' is the kun-reading.
 Adding to the fun is that 先 also means previous or prior, which is a wider meaning of 'early'.